Fight For Your Reputation When Charged With Domestic Violence In Texas

 Clarissa Fernandez Pratt, Attorney at Law, represents clients in all manner of domestic violence charges.
-Clarissa has years of experience defending clients from across Bexar County in the courtroom and at the negotiating table.
-She began her career as a prosecutor and understands the way the other side builds its case.
-She is a domestic violence attorney who will take the time to listen to your side of the story, answer your questions and stand by you throughout your case.
+Our attorneys have years of experience defending clients from across Bexar County in the courtroom and at the negotiating table.
+Both of our lawyers began their careers as a prosecutor and understand the way the other side builds its case.
+Our domestic violence attorneys will take the time to listen to your side of the story, answer your questions and stand by you throughout your case.

 Defining Domestic Violence In Texas

 Texas law incorporates domestic violence into its assault and battery offenses that involve family and romantic partners.
 You may face domestic violence charges for acts of physical abuse against: